CoreNetwork/PumpkinChallenge/README.md

 ```

 Chance for a pumpkin to drop with additional bonus when using Looting.
 You can change it to make it easier or harder for a pumpkin to drop (and reward Looting enchantment more than usual).

+Formula for drop is: Base + (LOOTING_LEVEL) * LootingEnchantMultiplier, where LOOTING_LEVEL is level of looting player has on his sword.

 ``` yaml
 CapPerHour: 30